CumulusNetworks/docs/content/cumulus-netq-415/More-Documents/NetQ-CLI-Reference-Manual/install.md

 ## netq install cluster config generate

-Run this command on your *master* node to generates a JSON template that you can use to specify your VM's cluster configuration attributes as part of the high-availability scale cluster deployment.
+Run this command on your *master* node to generate a JSON template that you can use to specify your VM's cluster configuration attributes as part of the high-availability scale cluster deployment.

 ### Syntax